skx/dotfiles/.emacs.d/init.md

 * [tools/resync-packages.el](tools/resync-packages.el)
   * Fetch the remote packages we use within this repository, updating them appropriately.

-We use `use-package` to load, and configure, packages where possible, and we've configured `straight` to install a bunch of things from external repositories:
+We use `use-package` to configure/load packages where possible, and we've configured `straight` to install a small number of packages from external repositories:

 * [magit](https://magit.vc/)
   * The `git` client and interface.